-SpamAssassin is an application that test email messages in order to see if they are defined as spam or not.
+SpamAssassin is an application that tests email messages in order to see if they are defined as spam or not.
 It performs hundreds of tests on the messages and will assign a score to the message.
 This score can then be used by applications in order to filter emails so that only the relevant messages get through to the user.
 The following article briefly lists the tests run by SpamAssassin, explains how to lower your spam score and avoid false positives, and also aids in understanding the Spam scores.

 How does SpamAssassin determine that email is spam?